jessicarush/react-notes/nextjs_app_router.md

 public
 ```

-**api**

-Its a good idea to create API routes in an API folder.
+- **api**: Its a good idea to create API routes in an API folder.
 Then inside that folder another folder will determine the route name.
 Finally, the route is defined in a file called `route.js`.
 This file name is specifically used for server-side API endpoints for a route.
 - **components**: Components which are shared throughout the app can go here.
 Components which are only used on ine page could be stored in that pages folder.
 - **hooks**: Put yer custom hooks in here.
 - **lib**: For library type functions and resources.
 Some people also call this `utils`.